Megabit/Blazorise/docs/_docs/helpers/enums.md

 Direction of an dropdown menu.

 - `None` Same as `Down`.
-- `Down` Trigger dropdown menus bellow an element (default behaviour).
+- `Down` Trigger dropdown menus bellow an element (default behavior).
 - `Up` Trigger dropdown menus above an element.
 - `Right` Trigger dropdown menus to the right of an element.
 - `Left` Trigger dropdown menus to the left of an element.